omrezkeypie/FunInput/README.md

 If there is no Priority key the system defaults the actions priority value to 1 for that device.

 - **Toggle settings per device type**, enabling different behavior for inputs depending on the device.
-For example, a "Run" action can be toggleable on mobile (tap to start/stop running) and hold-based on PC (hold Shift to run).
 ```lua
 CreateContexts {
 	Gameplay = {